shwetan-zagade/shwetan-zagade/README.md

 ### Hi there, I'm Shwetan 👋

 - 💻 I’m currently working on hacking your account.
 Haha, just kidding! ;)
-- 👨🏻‍🎓 Pursuing MSc Information Security from the Royal Holloway University of London.
+- 👨🏻‍🎓 Pursuing MSc Information Security from the Royal Holloway University of London, United Kingdom.
 - 🤝🏻 Have worked for 1.5 years in the fields of Testing, Audit and Risk.
 - 📚 Currently(always) learning about Cyber/Information Security.
 Yes!
 Those are two different things.
 - 🙋🏻‍♂️ Looking for help/advices on Penetration Testing, Blue team and in general, cybersec projects.